 Council will therefore determine how the levy is passed down to customers.

 The levy does not apply to wheelie bin waste or residential waste that you take to the landfill.
 However, the introduction of the levy will lead to some changes in council’s transfer station and tip operations, that may have an indirect impact on people.
 This includes reducing the opening hours.
 Scroll down in the FAQ’s to find out why council needs to do this.

 Business will pay a waste levy.
 To reduce levy charges, businesses are encouraged to reduce waste generation and recycle as much as possible.
 The Queensland Government has helpful resources available here.

-The levy rate starts at $75.oo per tonne excluding GST.
 To find out more about levy rates visit the Queensland Government’s waste disposal levy page.

 Some waste will be exempt from the levy, such as waste from natural disasters and waste collected from around charity bins.